A LETTER FROM THE FOUNDER

 Helen Milan was one of the first high-end, low-waste online retailers in America.
 Over the years, we brought high-quality zero-waste products into thousands of homes and raised awareness through the celebrities and design publications that highlighted our collection.
 But what really made Helen Milan special was the intimate relationship we had with our customers.

-Our loyal and supportive community has motivated me on this adventure.
+This loyal and supportive community has been a constant source of inspiration and motivation throughout this journey.
 Our incredible team of employees were passionate stewards of our brand and mission, and I'm honored to have created a workplace where my coworkers felt fulfilled, appreciated, and well-compensated.

 As we wind down, I want to remind you--if you want to live in a world where small businesses like Helen Milan can exist and thrive, you can’t always choose the cheapest thing with the fastest shipping.
 You may be aware of some of the other well-known, ethical, low-waste retailers that have shuttered their doors in recent years.
 Ethical, environmentally conscious businesses need your support to compete with the big, multi-nationals.
 Every time we shop, we vote with our dollars.